jitsecurity/dynamo-data-transform/README.md

 sls dynamotdt <command> --help
 ```

-## What it does behind the scenes
+## What happens behind the scenes
-- When a data transformation is running for the first time a Record in your table is created. \
+- When a data transformation runs for the first time, a record in your table is created.
 This record is for tracking the executed transformations on a specific table.

 ## The safe data transformation process
-The next section describes how the process looks like and the order of every step in the data transformation process.
+The next section describes how the data transformation process looks like, and the order of each step.
 ### Steps
-#### First Phase (Add New Resources)
+#### 1st Phase (Add New Resources)
 1. Update the serverless.yml resources (if needed) \
    Reminder: we are not overriding existing data but creating new.
 [See some examples](#examples)
 1. Your new code should be able to write to your old and new resources which ensures that we can roll back to the previous state and prevent possible data gaps.
 1. Create a pull request and deploy it to every stage in your application

-#### The Second Phase (data transformation)
+#### 2nd Phase (data transformation)

 1. For the first time use `sls dynamodt init` it will generate a folder per table inside the root folder of your service (The name of the folder is the exact name of the table).
 A template data transformation file (v1.js) will be created in each table folder. \